EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 See [object.html](./object.html) and [object.js](./object.js) in this module's folder to follow up with the coding bits.

-- Objects are fundamental building block of JavaScript, just like Strings, Numbers, Boolean
+- objects are one fundamental building block of JavaScript, just like strings, numbers, boolean
 - actually everything in JavaScript is an object
 - objects allow us to group together properties and values (keys and values)
-- used for example for storing related data, storing functionality, all the way to creating custom types
+- used for example for storing related data, storing functionality, creating custom types
-- values of an object can be of any type
+- values of an object can be of _any_ type

-**Important: objects are used for where the order of the properties does not matter**
+**Important: objects can be used for where the order of the properties does not matter**

 ### Object Literal Syntax